Akter8/rts-static-scheduler/README.txt

 - [ ] Check if there are any warnings while compiling.
 - [ ] Add pre-condition and post-condition to every function.
 - [ ] Print everything to the outputfile.
+- [ ] Finish the description of files part of README.
+- [ ] Finish the README.
+- [X] Check for negative periods execution time and deadlines.
+- [ ] Comments in function.h

-### Tasks Completed
+### Tasks Completed and description of the structure of the program
 * Define the relevant ADTs.
 * Input and sort the data into the various ADTs.
 * Find CPU utilisation and Hyperperiod.
-* Generate the various jobs for periodic tasks.
+* Create the various task instances (jobs) for periodic tasks.
-* Slice jobs if required.
-* Fit the jobs into appropriate frames.
+* Slice jobs and fit them into appropriate frames.
 * Store the schedule onto periodicSchedule.txt
 * Input and sort the data based on arrival time for aperiodic and sporadic jobs.
 * Schedule the frames till the hyperperiod with the help of psuedo-random numbers for periodic jobs.